 Dinosaurian Coprolite & Fossil Skin

 Coprolite is the scientific name for fossilized fecal material.
 To be even more blunt, we are talking about preserved dinosaur poop.
 Typically soft materials (like dinosaur skin, internal organs, and scat) are not fossilized.
 These tend to be easily destroyed in the process of dying, deformed by the burying sediments, decayed rapidly by bacteria, and scavenged by other animals.
 So typically all we have preserved from the great reptiles are the bones.
-But occasional exceptions have arisen, to the delight of paleontologists, as fossilized dinosaur skin (like the Hadrosaur skin impression on the right) and even mineralized droppings have been found.
+But occasional exceptions have arisen, to the delight of paleontologists, as fossilized dinosaur skin (like the Hadrosaur skin impression on the right) and even droppings that were mineralized into rocks have been found.

 To the left is a wonderfully preserved dinosaur skin from a fossil Triceratops named Lane (photo by the Black Hills Institute of Geological Research).
 Amidst the scales are large protruding bumps, or rosettes, that match up well against some of the historical depictions of dinosaurs engraved on the Ica Stones.
 While these fossils typically still leave a lot of unanswered questions (like what colors the dinosaur was), they can give valuable clues to the general appearance and physiology of the great reptiles.
 For example, the evidence of fluffy hairs on some pterosaur fossils led to artistic revisions and provided further evidence that they warm-blooded.